Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: Example Data Analysis: Evaluating Board Exam Systems

 \subsubsection{Estimating Treatment Effects}

-Finally, we calculated both $\tau_\Match$, the matching estimator using $Y$, and $\est$, the rebar matching estimator, along with HC3 standard error, shown in Table~\ref{table:results}. \marginpar{check!} To estimate p-values, we conducted permutation tests, permuting treatment indicators within matched sets and re-computing the estimates.
+Finally, we calculated both $\tau_\Match$, the matching estimator using $Y$, and $\est$, the rebar matching estimator; these are shown in Table~\ref{table:results} along with HC3 standard errors.
+To estimate p-values, we conducted permutation tests, permuting treatment indicators within matched sets and re-computing the estimates.
 Ninety-five percent confidence intervals were estimated by inverting the permutation test, as in \citet[e.g.][]{rosenbaum2002covariance}.
-Neither the conventional method nor rebar detected a statistically-significant effect.
+Neither the conventional method nor rebar detected a statistically significant effect.
 However, the rebar estimate resulted in a confidence interval with less than half the width of the conventional interval.